Czech pubs prepare to turn off taps early to contain coronavirus

 On any normal evening in Prague, large numbers of locals, tourists and groups of bachelor parties can be seen wandering the city’s picturesque cobble-stoned streets and spending money in the local bars and restaurants.

-But the growing concern over the global outbreak and uncertainty about how long the restrictions will remain in place have busineses bracing for a hit to their bottom line.
+But the growing concern over the global outbreak and uncertainty about how long the restrictions will remain in place have business bracing for a hit to their bottom line.